 Taught by Grace Duggan

-Grace Duggan is an editor with more than six years of experience editing everything from blog posts, employee handbooks, and annual reports to websites, scholarly articles, and billboards.
+Grace Duggan is an editor with more than nine years of experience editing everything from blog posts, employee handbooks, and annual reports to websites, scholarly articles, and billboards.
 She provides expertise in developmental editing, technical editing, copy editing, and proofreading on projects for non-profits, advertising agencies, Fortune 500 companies, and independent authors, among others.
 Her writing has appeared in the New York Times, Bust, and GLASS.

 This class will teach you different strategies for finding errors in writing before they wind up in print, online, or your manager’s inbox.
 Learn how to integrate proofreading into your writing process to polish anything from e-mails and cover letters to grad school applications and that novel you’re working on.